-For all in-district projects where the Bank is, the Bank will assess the ADCU using its internal cost model, except for projects where one of the District's two state housing finance agencies - Illinois Housing Development Authority (IHDA) or Wisconsin Housing and Economic Development Authority (WHEDA) - either serves as the majority funder (i.e., AHP is financing more than 50% of total project costs), the Bank will analyze the ADCU using its internal cost model. or provides the tax credit allocation.
-In those cases,

-For all in district projects where there is a majority funder other than the Bank (i.e., single non AHP source is financing more than 50% of total project costs), the Bank will defer to the cost guidelines of that funder (e.g., a state housing finance agency, primary lender, etc.).
-IHDA and WHEDA, which have been approved by the Bank.
-A financing commitment from a majority funder IHDA or WHEDA is considered evidence that a project's costs are acceptable per that funder's their guidelines, and therefore in compliance with within the Bank's cost guidelines.
+For all in-district projects, the Bank will assess the ADCU using its internal cost model, except for projects where one of the District's two state housing finance agencies - Illinois Housing Development Authority (IHDA) or Wisconsin Housing and Economic Development Authority (WHEDA) - either serves as the majority funder or provides the tax credit allocation.
+In those cases, the Bank will defer to the cost guidelines of IHDA and WHEDA, which have been approved by the Bank.
+A financing commitment from IHDA or WHEDA is considered evidence that a project's costs are acceptable per their guidelines, and therefore within the Bank's guidelines.